kdeldycke/awesome-iam/readme.md

 - [Authorization Academy](https://www.osohq.com/academy) - An in-depth, vendor-agnostic treatment of authorization that emphasizes mental models.
 This guide shows the reader how to think about their authorization needs in order to make good decisions about their authorization architecture and model.

+- [Service-to-service authorization: A guide to non-user principals](https://www.cerbos.dev/blog/service-to-service-authorization) - Discover how assigning identities to services (non-user principals) can simplify authentication, enhance security, and streamline authorization in complex distributed systems.
+A useful guide for IAM teams managing microservices and APIs.

 ### Open-source policy frameworks

 Collection of open-source projects if you're looking to roll your own policy implementation.